 Crane Pond by Richard Francis

-Samuel Sewall considers himself to be a fair judge and good Puritan.
-Having played a large role in the Salem Witch Trials, he is one of the only judges to later come forward and publically apologize for his role in the death of so many innocent people.
+Having played a large role in the Salem Witch Trials, he is one of the only judges to later come forward and publicly apologize for his role in the death of so many innocent people.

-Books About The Salem Witch Trials: Nonfiction
+Nonfiction Books About The Salem Witch Trials

 The Salem Witch Trials: A Day by Day Chronicle of a Community Under Siege by Marilynne Roach